$L^p$-Sobolev inequalities on minimal submanifolds: Introduction and Results

 Let us note that the constant $\frac{4^{n+1}}{\omega_n^{{1}/{n}}}$ in \eqref{Mich-Sim-estimate} is far from being optimal (see \eqref{isop-000} for comparison).
 Nevertheless, its main advantage lies in being codimension-independent.

-The problem of proving a Sobolev inequality of the type \eqref{Mich-Sim-estimate} with {\it best constant} remained open until more recently when, in a series of papers, Brendle \cite{ Brendle-Toulouse, Brendle}, then Brendle and Eichmair \cite{BrendleEichmair23, BrendleEichmair24} established the following Sobolev/isoperimetric inequality on Euclidean submanifolds, under the additional assumption that $\Sigma$ is compact, possibly with boundary:
+The problem of proving a Sobolev inequality of the type \eqref{Mich-Sim-estimate} with {\it best constant} remained open until more recently when, in a series of papers, Brendle \cite{ Brendle-Toulouse, Brendle}, then Brendle and Eichmair \cite{BrendleEichmair23, BrendleEichmair24} established the following Sobolev/isoperimetric inequality on Euclidean submanifolds, under the additional assumption that $\Sigma$ is compact, possibly with boundary: for every positive smooth function $g$ on $\Sigma$, one has that

 where

 These are remarkable breakthrough results, especially in codimensions $m=1$ and $m=2$, when the constant $C(n,m)$ coincides with the best Euclidean constant (see \eqref{isop-000}), therefore making it optimal.
 Let us furthermore note that, although for $m\geq 3$ the constant $C(n,m)$ in \eqref{Brendle-isop} is codimension-dependent, according to the Nash isometric embedding theorem \cite{Nash}, the codimension $m$ can be controlled from above by $m_n=\frac{3}{2}n(n+3)$ for $\Sigma$ compact and $m_n=\frac{n}{2}(3n^2+14n+9)$ for $\Sigma$ non-compact; in both cases, the Brendle constant $C(n,m) $ still produces smaller values than the Michael-Simon constant $MS(n)\coloneqq\frac{4^{n+1}}{\omega_n^{{1}/{n}}}$ from \eqref{Mich-Sim-estimate}.